 Bacterial Vaginosis Tests

-Many women with bacterial vaginosis don't have symptoms.
-The most common symptom is an increase in vaginal discharge.
-The discharge often has a fishy smell.
+Bacterial vaginosis can happen when certain types of bacteria that are normally in the vagina overgrow.
+It doesn't always cause symptoms.
+But the most common symptom is an increase in vaginal discharge.
+The discharge often has a fishy odor.

 Tests for bacterial vaginosis include:

 - Wet mount.
 A sample of vaginal discharge is checked for bacteria, white blood cells, and unusual cells called clue cells.
 If clue cells are found, it means you may have bacterial vaginosis.

 - Whiff test.
 A sample of discharge is checked to see if a strong fishy odor is created when a special solution is added.
 A fishy odor usually means you have bacterial vaginosis.

 - Vaginal pH.
 The pH of a sample of vaginal discharge is measured.
 Bacterial vaginosis often causes a pH that is higher than normal.

 - DNA test.
 A sample of vaginal discharge is tested for the genetic material, or DNA, of this bacteria.